-Historically, environmental protection requirements have not had a significant financial or operational effect on the Company's capital expenditures, earnings or competitive position.
-Environmental requirements have not had a significant effect on such matters in 2015 nor are they currently anticipated in the future.
+To date other environmental protection requirements have not had a significant financial or operational effect on the Company's capital expenditures, earnings or competitive position, nor are they currently anticipated in the future.

-During 2015, all of the Company's operations were in compliance in all material respects with applicable corporate standards and environmental regulations and there were no material notices of violations, fines or convictions relating to environmental matters at any of the Company's operations.
+During 2016 Company operations were in compliance in all material respects with applicable corporate standards and environmental regulations and there were no material notices of violations, fines or convictions relating to environmental matters at any of the Company's operations.